 Licensed sports merchandise market in China in 2019.

-With a growing interest in sports, health and fitness, and a keen eye for fashion, Chinese society has demonstrated a high demand for sports merchandise in the recent Chinese market.
+With a growing interest in sports, health, and fitness, and a keen eye for fashion, Chinese society has demonstrated a high demand for sports merchandise in the recent Chinese market.
 Licensed sports apparel, footwear, and other sporting goods have been on the rise since the Reform and Opening Up, a number of games began to be broadcast live on television.
 International brands are hugely popular amongst Chinese consumers, who are primarily of the younger demographic.
 Both online and offline distribution channels are important for the sports merchandise market, and social media platforms contribute largely to the vibrant digital landscape of sports apparel.
 Currently, there is a large market for both domestic and international companies, for the increasingly sophisticated Chinese consumer who is interested and informed in the all aspects of sporting products from design, to licensing, to brand activities.

-Market size of licensed sporting goods in the Chinese market: Annual growth rate of 10-15%
+The market size of licensed sporting goods in the Chinese market: Annual growth rate of 10-15%

 China entered the Olympic Games after the Reform and Opening Up in the late 1970s; thus as its athletes began participation in the games, both the Olympics and sports brands gained popularity.
 In 1987, the NBA games began to be broadcast which ignited the enthusiasm for basketball related products among the Chinese people.
 More international brands entered the Chinese market in the 1990s paired with a steady growth of domestic brands, leading to the rapid the rise of domestic companies now receiving policy support – bolstering their strength to compete with famous international brands.
 In 2017, the combined market size of sports apparel and footwear reached over 304.6 billion RMB (about 45 billion USD) and continues to grow steadily, with an annual growth rate of 10-15%.